danielxue/global-hash-tables-strike-back/README.md

 ### Workloads
 The accepted workloads are as followed (note not all are shown in the paper):
-- Ticketing: `cuckoo-map`, `dash-map`, `folklore-map`, `folklore-unfuzzy-map` (for fuzzy ticketing experiment only), `iceberg-map`, `leap-map`, `global-locking-map`, `once-lock-map`,
+- Ticketing: `cuckoo-map`, `dash-map`, `folklore-map`, `folklore-unfuzzy-map` (for fuzzy ticketing experiment only), `iceberg-map`, `leap-map`, `global-locking-map`, `once-lock-map`.
-- Partial aggregate update: `atomic-pau`, `locking-pau`, `global-locking-pau`, `thread-local-pau`
+- Partial aggregate update: `atomic-pau`, `locking-pau`, `global-locking-pau`, `thread-local-pau`.
-- End-to-end fully concurrent aggregation:  `atomic-e2e`, `locking-e2e`, `global-locking-e2e`, `thread-local-e2e`
+- End-to-end fully concurrent aggregation:  `atomic-e2e`, `locking-e2e`, `global-locking-e2e`, `thread-local-e2e`.
-- End-to-end partitioned aggregation: `ad-hoc-resizing-partitioned-e2e` (for resizing experiment only), `linear-probing-partitioned-e2e`, `no-spill-partitioned-e2e`, `paginated-partitioned-e2e`, `partitioned-e2e`
+- End-to-end partitioned aggregation: `partitioned-e2e`.

 ## Experiments
 ### Data
 Data from our experiments used to generate the graphs in our paper are provided in `experiments/data/`.
-Note that the main scaling experiment was run prior to us adding memory profiling capabilities, so it lacks that column of data.
-All experiments were run on a machine with 256 GB of RAM and an AMD EPYC 9454P processor with 48 cores @ 2.75GHz.
+We performed benchmarks on the following systems:
+- AMD (primary system, data files not post-fixed): AMD EPYC 9454P processor with 48 cores @2.75GHz and 256 GB of RAM.
+- ARM (data files post-fixed with `arm`): Ampere Altra Q80-30 processor with 80 cores @3.0GHz and 256 GB of RAM.
+- Intel (data files post-fixed with `intel`): Intel Xeon Gold 5412U processor with 24 cores @2.10GHz and 256 GB of RAM.

 ### Reproduction
-You can directly run the provided scripts in `experiments/scripts/`.
-All scripts take a power-of-two max thread count as an argument.
-There are four experiments:
+You can directly run the provided scripts in `experiments/scripts/` to reproduce the experimental results.
+All scripts take a list of thread counts as input.
+The experiments are as follows:
-- `scaling_experiment.sh`: the main experiment that measures the performance and behavior of our aggregation methods, used to generate Figures 4-7 and Table 2.
+- `scaling_experiment.sh`: the main experiment that measures the performance and behavior of our aggregation methods.
+- `stat_experiment.sh`: measures performance counters using `perf stat` on the same workloads as the scaling experiment.
-- `fuzzy_ticketing_experiment.sh`: to test the impact of the fuzzy ticketer in Figure 3
+- `fuzzy_ticketing_experiment.sh`: to test the impact of the fuzzy ticketer on performance.
-- `resizing_experiment.sh`: to test the impact of imprecise cardinality estimation in Figure 8.
+- `resizing_experiment.sh`: to test the impact of imprecise cardinality estimation on performance.
-- `memory_experiment.sh`: to assess peak memory usage in Table 3.
-With our later changes to the benchmarking harness the same data can be derived from the result of `scaling_experiment.sh`, but since our uploaded data lacks memory data we keep this script for completeness.
+- `tuple_size_experiment.sh`: to test the impact of tuple size on performance.
+- `zeroed_experiment.sh`: to test the impact zero-allocation on performance.